-- 1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation? - No: Go to step 2.
+1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation?

-Yes: Go to step 5 on page 38.
+Yes: Go to step 5 on page 41.

 2. Is the system powered off?

 Yes: If the system supports slow boot, set the system to perform a slow boot.
 For information, see Performing a slow boot.